pymupdf/PyMuPDF/docs/document.rst

     .. method:: layout(rect=None, width=0, height=0, fontsize=11)

       Re-paginate ("reflow") the document based on the given page dimension and fontsize.
 This only affects some document types like e-books and HTML.
 Ignored if not supported.
-Supported documents have *True* in property :attr:`isReflowable`.
+Supported documents have *True* in property :attr:`is_reflowable`.

       :arg rect_like rect: desired page size.
 Must be finite, not empty and start at point (0, 0).
       :arg float width: use it together with *height* as alternative to *rect*.